Quintessence Help Centre

 Join

 The Join() function combines rows from two ranges of data into a single range.
-This function works in a similar way to the join functionality
+It works similarly to the join functionality in SQL (Structured Query Language used for querying databases).
+Related functions: MultiJoin Syntax: Remarks: Examples: The examples provided below are based on fictitious data for illustrative purposes only.

 -